Meet the Faculty

 The Program is accredited on by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 The minimum standards, by which a Radiography Program is evaluated by JRCERT, are published in the Standards for an Accredited Educational Program in Radiologic Science.
 Copies of The Standards are kept on file in the Programs Director’s office and may be inspected at any time: http://www.jrcert.org/acc_standards.html

-Prior to beginning clinical rotations, students must complete a background and drug screening and have those results reviewed and cleared by the Dean.
+Prior to beginning clinical rotations, students must complete a background and drug screening.
 See program faculty for specific details regarding the process of completing the background check and drug screening.

 Eligibility requirements for ARRT certification in Radiography, effective January 1, 2015 has mandated that all candidates must earn an associate (or more advanced) degree from an accrediting agency recognized by the ARRT.